Search Ask the Dietitian

 Second, it is never too soon to start modeling eating healthy for a growing child.
 Try out the Healthy Body Calculator and add that you are breast-feeding.
 You can include slow weight loss (1 pound per week) if that is your goal as well.
 The calculator will include the extra nutrients you need for breast-feeding.
 You will need more of every nutrient except Vitamin D and iron.
 When you start breast-feeding, the quality and quality of breast milk is dependent on the mother's calorie and fluid intake.
 A 3-month-old infant can drink up to 3/4 liter of breast milk per day and that fluid has to come from the mother's system.
 The nutrient content of breast milk does vary between mothers and the composition of milk changes over the length of breast-feeding.
 Only when the mother is malnourished or not eating does this affect the nutrient content in breast milk.
 Your body is 80% efficient in turning your energy (calories) into milk energy (calories).

-Next, use the Food Guide Pyramid to plan healthy meals and read the Food Guide Pyramid topic.
-Since there is a range of servings per food group in the pyramid, choose the larger number of servings i.e. 3 milk, 4 meat, 3 fruit and 5 vegetable to meet your increased nutrient and calorie needs.
+Next, use My Plate to plan healthy meals and read My Plate topic.
+Since there is a range of servings per food group in My Plate, choose the larger number of servings i.e. 3 milk, 4 meat, 3 fruit and 5 vegetable to meet your increased nutrient and calorie needs.
 You may not need 11 servings from the Bread, Cereal, Rice, Pasta group though depending on your calorie needs.
 You may find that 9 servings are adequate.

 My first baby was born last September 24.
 I gained about 30 pounds during pregnancy and have lost none of it even though he was breast-fed for 8 months.
 My suspicion is that lack of exercise is my particular problem.
 My question, though, is related to advice I have received not to worry about losing weight until after the next (presumably last) baby, which my husband and I hope to produce next year.
 Should I make a concerted effort to lose weight now (if I can summon the will power) or wait until later?